-General and administration expenses include items such as legal and audit fees, trustee fees, investor relations expenses, trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined herein) and Unit Option Plan (as defined herein) and other general and administrative expenses.
+General and administration expenses include items such as legal and audit fees, Trustee fees, investor relations expenses, Trustees' and officers' insurance premiums, costs associated with the Incentive Unit Plan (as defined herein) and Unit option plan and other general and administrative expenses.
 Also included in general and administration expenses are asset management fees payable to Starlight.
 See "Related Party Transactions and Arrangements - Arrangements with Starlight".

-Excluding the changes in the fair value of Unit-based compensation, general and administration expenses increased 2% in Q2-2023 and 1% YTD-2023 when compared to the same period in 2022 due to higher asset management fees resulting from the acquisition completed in Q3-2022.
+Excluding the changes in the fair value of Unit-based compensation, general and administration expenses remained relatively flat Q3-2023 and increased 1% YTD-2023 when compared to the same period in 2022 due to higher asset management fees resulting from the acquisition completed in Q3-2022 being partially offset by the disposition activity in 2023 and lower costs associated with the Unit-based compensation plan.